devilry/devilry-django/not_for_deploy/docs/developer/gettingstarted.rst

     Devilry does not work with Python3 yet, but we will support it when Django and all our dependencies gets good Python3 support.

+    We require postgresql to develop Devilry.
+You only have to have it installed, Devilry comes with Django management commands that help you create and work with an isolated development database.

     Other dependencies than are not really required, but we recommend that you:

     - use Virtualenv to avoid installing anything globally, and to get a clean environment